 - Keep flammable objects away from the stove.

 - Maintain smoke alarms and carbon monoxide detectors.

 - Install and use an exhaust fan vented to the outdoors over gas stoves/ovens.

 - Keep cleaning products out of reach of children.

 - Keep medications out of reach of children.

 What’s under your kitchen sink?
-Learn more about what’s in these products, about potential health effects, and about safety and handling from the U.S. Department of Health & Human Services Household Products Database.
+Learn more about what’s in these products, about potential health effects, and about safety and handling from the Consumer Product Infomation Database on the What's In Products Website.